The traditional approach to data loss prevention (DLP) is not as efficient in today’s work-from-anywhere world—at least, not as a standalone solution.

 Legacy DLP solutions provide no behavioural awareness before, during or after risky data movement— and forget about any risky user behaviour analytics.
 Legacy tools can’t help you answer the “who, what, where, when and why” behind an alert.
 Instead, they overburden security teams with alert fatigue and management headaches.

 A modern approach to insider threats gives people-centric insight into data movement and user activity to answer the “who, what, where, when” and intent questions around security alerts and events in real time.
 That empowers security teams to protect against data loss, monitor insider threats and accelerate their response to user-driven incidents.

 4. Incident response

-Investigations into data loss, account compromise and insider threats require visibility across all activity by users, organized in a timeline, and at the fingertips of the security team.
+Investigations into data loss, account compromise and insider threats require visibility across all activity by users, organised in a timeline, and at the fingertips of the security team.
 You can always answer the “who, what, where, when and why” behind every user-driven security incident.
-And you can share the evidence of wrongdoing with your teams, including legal, IT, human resources, business units and others, in easy-to-understand and organized formats.
+And you can share the evidence of wrongdoing with your teams, including legal, IT, human resources, business units and others, in easy-to-understand and organised formats.